Teasing, Ages 1 to 3

 Is it wrong for me to tease my toddler?

-No, as long as you tease in a way that's not harmful or cruel.
+No, as long as you tease in a way that's not harmful or mean.

 Give your child a good example by joshing him in a playful and loving way, or as part of a game.
 Neither you nor your child should indulge in name-calling, snickering about bodies or body functions, or scornful chanting.
 Don't razz your child in public, especially if it will embarrass him.
 Calling him "my little piggy" or "pudding face" in front of his friends could give him a label he'll never lose.
 And don't confuse ribbing with discipline: Don't try to tease your child into using the potty, for example, or picking up his toys.
 Teach him how to do these things; don't shame him if he can't.